Building RAG Applications with Semantic Kernel and Azure OpenAI

 Retrieval and Response Generation

-Now for the core RAG service that ties retrieval and generation together:
+The core RAG service ties embedding, search, and generation together:

 public class RagService